Truck mix Truck Tralier Truck Truck Truck JCB

 Special Repair Estimate:

-If the work cannot be carried out of the annual repair funds due to certain reasons resulting in a genuine increase in cost, then a special repairs estimate is to be prepared.
+If the work cannot be carried out with the annual repair funds for certain reasons, resulting in a genuine increase in cost, then a special repair estimate must be prepared.

 The reason for the increase may be:−